$0 Vietnam → Australia Skilled Migration Guide — Quick-Start Checklist

 When to Lodge Your EOI: The Vietnamese Applicant's Strategic Decision

-The tiebreaker rule — earlier EOI dates win when scores are equal — creates a specific strategic question: should you lodge your EOI as soon as you are eligible, or should you wait until your profile is optimized?
+The tiebreaker rule — an earlier "date of effect" wins when scores are equal — creates a specific strategic question: should you lodge your EOI as soon as you are eligible, or should you wait until your profile is optimized?

 Arguments for lodging early: